NAS-PINN: Neural architecture search-guided physics-informed neural network for solving PDEs: NUMERICAL EXPERIMENTS

 \paragraph{} Poisson equation is a class of basic PDEs describing electromagnetic field and heat field, widely applied in electromagnetism and mechanical engineering, etc. Here, we consider a 2-D Poisson equation with Dirichlet boundary condition:

 \paragraph{} This equation can be analytically solved:

 \paragraph{} We first consider the Poisson equation in a square computational domain to verify the effectiveness of the proposed NAS-PINN.
 We construct a relatively small search space, which is a neural network with up to 5 hidden layers and 30, 50 or 70 neurons in each layer.
-Every possible neural architecture in the discrete search space is trained and tested respectively.
+Every possible neural architecture in the discrete search space is trained and tested respectively, as an approximate example of grid search.
 Then we use NAS-PINN to search for a neural architecture and investigate whether it is the best one.
-All the 363 architectures in the discrete search space are trained with 500 collocation points randomly sampled in the domain and 100 boundary points uniformly distributed on the boundary.
-For the architecture search phase, 1000 collocation points and 200 boundary points are sampled by the same strategies as before to search for the best neural architecture.
+All the 363 architectures in the discrete search space are trained by Adam with 500 collocation points randomly sampled in the domain and 100 boundary points uniformly distributed on the boundary.
+For the architecture search phase, 1000 collocation points and 200 boundary points are sampled by the same strategies as before to search for the best neural architecture, and Adam is applied in the architecture search phase as well.
 The obtained neural architecture is then trained from scratch in the same way as the 363 architectures.

+\paragraph{} To make a more comprehensive comparison, a traditional AutoML method SMAC \cite{M2022SMAC3} is also tested.
+SMAC is a versatile Bayesian optimization package for hyperparameter optimization and for the discussed problem, hyperparameters to be optimized are number of hidden layers and number of neurons.
+For SMAC, a rather small research space including 15 different neural architectures is set, where the number of neurons for each hidden layer can only be the same.
+The same 1000 collocation points and 200 boundary points as in the architecture search phase are used for SMAC.

-The predicted solutions and error distributions of the best three architectures are shown in Figure \ref{fig:fig4} and the $L^2$ error are listed in Table \ref{tab:tab1}.
+\paragraph{} Finally, 1,000,000 points are sampled uniformly to test all the converged neural architectures.
+The predicted solutions and error distributions of different architectures are shown in Figure \ref{fig:fig4} and the $L^2$ error are listed in Table \ref{tab:tab1}.
 All experiments are repeated 5 times and the $L^2$ error are obtained by the average of the 5 repetitions.

 \paragraph{} The architectures are described in the form of sequences in Table \ref{tab:tab1}.
 The first and the last element of the sequence stand for the input and output channel, while the other elements represent the neuron numbers for each layer.
 For example, the size of the input for the architecture No.98 is $n\times2$, where $n$ is the batch size, 2 stands for the coordinates $x$ and $y$, and the first hidden layer has 70 neurons.
 The architecture obtained through NAS-PINN is No.358.